 In the front of the lounge you can find various newspapers and magazines.
 There was also a table with coffee.

 There was a work area with a printer but it was not very private.

 The food was in the front of the lounge.
 There was a fridge stocked with greek yogurt, hard broiled eggs as well as fat free and low fat milk.

 There was also a counter with various snacks you can grab on the go including granola and breakfast bars, cereal, muffins and fruit.
 We were there during breakfast so not sure what the food choices were later in the day.

 In the back of the lounge there was an area with the beverages all self serve.
 There was alcohol plus two large refrigerators with bottled and canned drinks.
 I love when lounges have cold bottles of water and I grabbed some bottled water for my flight.

 Overall, I did not really enjoy this lounge because it was so crowded and not very private.
-I prefer the other Delta Sky Club in Concourse C which I visited a week later (review to come).
+I prefer the other Delta Sky Club in Concourse C which I visited a week later.
 On a positive note, I liked that there was bottled water and snacks you could grab for your flight although I am not sure if that will be the case once the lounge renovation is completed.
 (Update: Renovations of this lounge have been completed.
 Here is a link with details and photos.)

 Index (rest of series):

 Delta Sky Club, Minneapolis-St. Paul Airport (MSP), Concourse F/G (this post)

 Hawaiian Airlines Economy Class – Honolulu to Kauai